newrelic/nri-flex/docs/docs/development.md

 # Development

 Development mode allow to run Flex without the Infrastructure agent; this can be useful when developing and testing your config files.
-To run Flex with the New Relic Infrastructure agent, see the [docs](README.md).

 1. [Before you start](#Beforeyoustart)
 2. [Installation](#Installation)